 Those are what I look for when buying yellow squash.
-There might be other tricks or tips so feel free to use whatever method that fits you best.
+There might be other tricks or tips so feel free to use whatever method fits you best.

 Are Yellow Squash and Zucchini The Same Thing

 Yellow squash and zucchini are both part of the squash world.
-Zucchini most of the time is a deep green and straight.
-Whereas squash is yellow and offers a curved tip at the end where vine was.
+Zucchini most of the time is deep green and straight.
+Whereas squash is yellow and offers a curved tip at the end where the vine was.

 You can interchange yellow squash and zucchini in most recipes.
 The squashed offer a similar element of flavor.
 But if you try both you will taste a slight difference for sure.

 If you have leftovers, store them in the refrigerator.
 I place it in an airtight container and store for around three days.